hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 1. When finished, exit wudd and navigate back to the Wii U Menu.
 1. Insert the SD Card into your computer.
 1. Copy the `GMXXXXXXXXXXXXXXXX` folder from `sd:/wudump/WUP-X-XXXX` to the `install` folder on your SD Card.
-1. Insert the SD Card into your Wii U.
+1. Eject and insert the SD Card into your Wii U.
 1. Open the Homebrew Launcher and then the WUP Installer GX2 app.
 1. Select your game (`GMXXXXXXXXXXXXXXXX`), press `Install` and confirm with `Yes`.
 1. Choose 'USB' to install to USB and 'NAND' to install to NAND